Monish-jpg/machine-learning-basic-model-gender-voice-prediction-/README.md

-# machine-learning-basic-model-gender-voice-prediction-
+# machine-learning-basic
-This model worked based on various voice frequency and predict the gender of the given voice model
+This file contain basic of my machine learning coding